 COVID-19 research project accepted

 Our research project 'Towards safe indoor and semi-indoor sports events during the COVID-19 pandemic' was accepted.
 It will be carried out by consortium partners TuE, LUMC, UU, PlasmaMade, ArenA, Heroes, and JKU Linz.
 This project is Powered by Health~Holland, Top Sector Life Sciences & Health.

 Nomination for the Utrecht Startup of the Year

 Our startup, uCrowds, has been nominated for the Utrecht Startup of the Year.
 Please help for us by voting for uCrowds.

 From no fewer than 57 contenders, the Association of Universities in the Netherlands (VSNU), the Netherlands Academy of Technology and Innovation (AcTI) and Techleap have nominated our startup, uCrowds, as one of the 20 academic startups to compete in the finals of the second edition of the Academic Startup Competition.

 World Economic Forum has created a video on our R&D

-The video was entitled: Coronavirus using crowd simulation to encourage social distancing.
+It's an honour that the World Economic Forum has created a video on our research and development.
+The video was entitled: Coronavirus - using crowd simulation to encourage social distancing.